Cranswick PLC

 Transparency of GHG Inventory

-The company responded to the CDP Climate Change questionnaire in FY22.
-PwC has audited the company's Scope 1 and 2 emissions data.
-However, it clearly states in its CDP Climate disclosure that a third party does not yet verify Scope 3 emissions.
+The company responded to the CDP Climate Change Questionnaire 2023, disclosing that PwC externally verified its Scope 1 and 2 emissions data.
+However, its Scope 3 emissions have not yet been third-party verified.

 0.75/1.5